deepmodeling/abacus-develop/toolchain/README.md

 You can just `./install_abacus_toolchain.sh -h` to get more help message.

+If you have a fresh environments and you have `sudo` permission, you can use `install_requirements.sh` to install system libraries and dependencies needed by toolchain.

 **Notice: You SHOULD `source` or `module load` related environments before use toolchain method for installation, espacially for `gcc` or `intel-oneAPI` !!!! for example, `module load mkl mpi icc compiler`**

 **Notice: You SHOULD keep your environments systematic, for example, you CANNOT load `intel-OneAPI` environments while use gcc toolchain !!!**